BSc (Hons) Occupational Therapy

 YEAR 1 (LEVEL 4)

 Studies provide the foundation for future learning.
 Here you will be introduced to the main themes, philosophies, roles and responsibilities of the Occupational Therapist.
 You will develop practical skills as well as generic, transferable and study skills.
+You will share opportunities with students on other health-related programmes across modules through Interprofessional learning.

 YEAR 2 (LEVEL 5)

 Building on your Year 1 knowledge, you will be expected to develop your skills as an independent learner.
 Theoretical material will focus on the themes of dysfunction, therapeutic intervention and the scope of occupational therapy.
 The application of reflective and analytical skills will be encouraged.
+You will share opportunities with students on other programmes across modules through Interprofessional learning.

 YEAR 3 (LEVEL 6)

 Level 6 involves the integration of therapeutic processes with skills of critical evaluation.
 Emphasis is also placed on ethical considerations, management philosophies and legislation.
 Independent learning and independent reflective practice will be expected.
+You will share opportunities with students on other programmes across modules through Interprofessional learning.

-- Evaluating Practice: you will consolidate your therapeutic skills and ability to evaluate and critique practice with complex issues.
+- Evaluating Complex Practice: you will consolidate your therapeutic skills and ability to evaluate and critique practice with complex issues.

-On successful completion of all levels you will be awarded a BSc (Hons) in Occupational Therapy and will be eligible to apply for registration as an Occupational Therapist with the Health and Care Professions Council.
+On successful completion of all levels, you will be awarded a BSc (Hons) in Occupational Therapy and will be eligible to apply for registration as an Occupational Therapist with the Health and Care Professions Council.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.